bczsalba/Termage/docs/options.md

     ```termage include=docs/src/dimension_demo.py tabs=Code,SVG
     ```

-## Title
+### Title

 Sets the title at the top of the output terminal.

 !!! warning
-    If your title includes a space, make sure to escape it!
+    When using the plugin, make sure to escape any spaces present in your title!

     For example, instead of `title=My title`, or `title="My title"` use `title=My\ Title`.